 What once began as a period of merrymaking just before Lent has transformed into a series of colourful events celebrated across the world.
 Carnivals are now some of the biggest and boldest parties on the planet, with masks, costumes and spectacular parades the norm.
 While Brazil may be renowned as the spiritual home of carnival, you can catch many of the most extravagant celebrations without even leaving the continent.
-Slip on your brightest outfit and check out our favourite carnivals in Europe to revel in the delightful madness.
+Slip on your brightest outfit and check out some of the best carnivals in Europe to revel in the delightful madness.

-If this has motivated you to embark on your own explorations of these awesome cities, why not check out our adventure page for more inspiration?
+If this has motivated you to visit one of the best carnivals in Europe, why not check out our adventure page for more inspiration?